We are no longer accepting applications for our 2018 Training.

 Volunteers complete a brief written application, and have a short interview with members of our horticulture staff.
 Priority for selection is given to Putnam County residents.

 Master Gardener Volunteer training is held in alternate years.
 Trainees receive instruction from experts at Cornell Cooperative Extension and elsewhere on a broad spectrum of subjects applicable to home gardening, such as plant nutrition, soils, vegetable and fruit culture, trees, shrubs and lawns, diseases and insects that affect plants, pruning, and much more.
 After this instruction, trainees complete an examination and are certified as Master Gardener Volunteers.
 Advanced instruction is offered, and special seminars and refresher workshops are held so that Master Gardeners can stay current on gardening topics and keep their knowledge up-to-date.
+In Putnam County, the tuition fee is $375.00 for the training, which covers classes, an extensive resource manual and texts required for the training, as well as additional source materials.

 You can learn more about the topics that are covered in the training by visiting the NY State Master Gardener Volunteer Program pages on the Cornell University website.